alisabraun/alisabraun.github.io/_pages/projects.md

 Dr. Rachel Jansen and Dr. Erin Flynn-Evans

-I study caffeine and sleep on the International Space Station at NASA Ames Research Center in Mountain View, CA.
+Caffeine and sleep on the International Space Station Presenting at NASA's Human Research Program Investigators’ Workshop in 2024 [IWS](https://www.nasa.gov/hrp-iws-2024/)

 ## University of California, Berkeley